Skip to main content

 Our Organisational History

-The Dja Dja Wurrung Clans Aboriginal Corporation is a representative body for Dja Dja Wurrung People.
+The Dja Dja Wurrung Clans Aboriginal Corporation (trading as DJAARA) is a representative body for Dja Dja Wurrung People.

 Our Vision